FIVE PARCELS

 LEMBO

-Dense Mediterranean scrub hides this vineyard, but it affords a view of the sunset on the blue line of the horizon.
-The plots of Cabernet Sauvignon and Sauvignon Blanc are studded here and there by almond trees, whose white blossoms in the spring enliven the severe geometry of the vine-rows.
-The vineyard, planted in reddish earth rich in jagged limestone, forms a broad fan that slightly bows to the nearby sea.
+Thick Mediterranean scrub conceals this vineyard, yet it affords a view of the sunset on the blue line of the horizon.
+The Cabernet Sauvignon and Sauvignon Blanc plots are dotted here and there with almond trees, whose white blossom reinvigorates the severe geometry of the vineyard rows in the spring.
+Planted in reddish earth replete in jagged limestone, the vineyard forms a wide fan that inclines slightly toward the nearby sea.

 CONTRADA